 As a creator, Ben has written and directed commercial campaigns for online investment firm Wealthfront and world-wide flooring manufacturer Daltile, and wrote, directed and starred in a hit music videos for Irish rock band Seneca.
 As a filmmaker Ben created multiple short films for Al Gore’s Current TV, the short film The Star of Bethlehem, and multiple short films as part of Superfunny Films including Stuck in Jeff, and Proper British Sex which has been accepted into five film-festivals so far.

-He is currently repped by The Osbrink Agency for both commercial and VO, and Peak Models and Talent for print.
+He is currently repped by The Osbrink Agency for both commercial and VO, Peak Models and Talent for print, and is a member of SAG/AFTRA and The Television Academy.